Banji: Description

 Banji possessed a tall, crested skull like some other oviraptorids.
 Uniquely, the sides of the crest are adorned with a series of vertical striations, as well as grooves on the top of the lower jaw.
 Banji also differs from other oviraptorids in having an unusually long nasal opening that followed the curve of the crest nearly to the eye socket.

 Distinguishing anatomical features

 According to Xu et al. (2013), Banji can be distinguished based on the following characteristics: the crest is formed by the nasal bones and the premaxillae; the crest has a step-wise caudal end and bears two longitudinal grooves and numerous oblique striations on its lateral surfaces; the presence of a caudally located, extremely elongate, external naris near the orbit; the dorsal surface of the palatal ramus of the pterygoid has a deep fossa; several longitudinal grooves are present along the caudal portion of the dorsal margin of the dentary; several tubercles are present along the lateral shelf at the dorsal margin of the surangular.

+In 2024, Andrea Cau considered it likely that Banji represents an immature individual of the contemporary Corythoraptor, making it a senior synonym of that taxon.
+His reasoning related to shared unique characteristics of the skull, with the proposed diagnosis distinguishing the taxa being based on ontogenetically variable characters.